ShenY07/ShenY07/README.md

 - 👋 Hi, I’m @ShenY07
 - 👀 I’m interested in mathmatics
+- 📕 I'm studying in University of Science and Technology of China to obtain master degree
 - 🌱 I’m currently learning numerical methods on solving PDEs
 - 💞️ I’m looking to collaborate on ...maybe I haven't thought about it
 - 📫 You can reach me by the email at shenhuxi@mail.ustc.edu.cn